EMBRACE THE CHALLENGE

 - Four mathematics majors have won the Barry M. Goldwater Scholarship and two received Honorable Goldwater Mentions in recent years.

-- Our mathematics students consistently obtain impressive Research Experiences for Undergraduates (REUs) for the summer, including Experimental Mathematics at Michigan State University and Cyclotron at Texas A&M.
+- Our mathematics students consistently obtain impressive Research Experiences for Undergraduates (REUs) for the summer, including Experimental Mathematics at Michigan State University, Particle Physics at Texas A&M Cyclotron and Graph Theory at Illinois State University.

 Here are some classes you’ll take as a mathematics major: